 The CUNY Application

-The CUNY Application is now available for Fall 2020.
-Students who are interested in applying may choose up to 6 colleges using either the Freshman or Macaulay Honors Application.
+The CUNY Application is now available for Fall 2022.
+Students who are interested in applying may choose up to 6 colleges using the Freshman Application or 1 college using the Macaulay Honors Application.

 Ladders for Leaders:

 Ladders for Leaders is a nationally recognized program that offers high school and college students the opportunity to participate in paid professional summer internships with leading corporations, non-profit organizations and government agencies in New York City.
 The program is an initiative of the NYC Department of Youth and Community Development (DYCD) and supported by the NYC Center for Youth Employment and the Mayor’s Fund to Advance New York City.